pywbem/pywbem/docs/intro.rst

     script.
 Because the script is not expected to change much, this version should work also for older versions of pywbem.

-* Execute the ``pywbem_os_setup.bat`` script in a Windows command prompt in administrator mode:
+* Execute the ``pywbem_os_setup.bat`` script:

   .. code-block:: bash

      > pywbem_os_setup.bat

-  This script checks whether the commands needed for installing and using pywbem are available in the PATH.
-If not, it installs them via the `Chocolatey package manager`_.
+  This script checks whether the following commands that are needed for installing and using pywbem are available in the PATH.
+If not, it installs them via ``choco``:

-  The following commands are needed for installing and using pywbem:

   * ``swig``
   * ``curl``